-The World Science Festival is an innovative multi-media organization that produces original live and digital content straddling the arenas of science, technology, the arts, media, performance and education.
-With the goal of radically transforming public perceptions of science, WSF creates world-class programming, both live on stage and televised, featuring inspired collaborations, outstanding talent and novel production techniques that bring scientific discovery, insight and perspective to a broad general audience.
+The World Science Festival (WSF) is an innovative multi-media organization that produces original live and digital content straddling the arenas of science, technology, the arts, media, performance and education.
+With the goal of radically transforming public perceptions of science, WSF creates world-class programming featuring inspired collaborations, outstanding talent and novel production techniques that bring scientific discovery, insight and perspective to a broad general audience.

-Our flagship live event in New York City is an unprecedented annual tribute to imagination, ingenuity and inventiveness.
-The Festival has drawn over 3.2 million visitors worldwide, with more than 75 million views on our online platforms.
-The World Science Festival’s original musical and theatrical works tour nationally and internationally, and 2016 marked the launch of our sister festival in Australia, World Science Festival Brisbane.
+Our flagship live event in New York City debuted in 2008 and is an unprecedented annual tribute to imagination, ingenuity and inventiveness.
+In 2016, WSF launched a sister festival in Australia – World Science Festival Brisbane.
+Our original musical and theatrical works tour nationally and internationally.
+The Festival has drawn over 3.4 million in-person visitors worldwide, and garnered more than 190 million views on our online video platforms.
 World Science U is the Festival’s online education arm where students and lifelong learners dive more deeply into cutting edge science through artfully produced digital education content presented by world-renowned scientists.

 How to Apply:

 Please email your resume, with a cover letter and salary requirements to email@example.com with “with “Associate Director of Institutional Giving” in the subject line.
 No phone calls please.